 West Virginia, known for its diverse landscapes and rich biodiversity, is situated in planting zones five and six according to the United States Department of Agriculture (USDA) Hardiness Zone Map.
 This means that the state experiences a range of climates, from the cooler regions in the higher mountainous areas to the milder conditions found in lower lying valleys.
 With its varied topography and ample rainfall, West Virginia provides an ideal environment for a wide array of plants to thrive.

-- Mountain Laurel (Kalmia latifolia): This evergreen shrub is well-suited for West Virginia’s acidic soils and provides stunning pink, purple, or white flowers in late spring.
+most of West Virginia’s diverse planting zones, here are some of the best plants that can be grown in this beautiful state:- Mountain Laurel (Kalmia latifolia): This evergreen shrub is well-suited for West Virginia’s acidic soils and provides stunning pink, purple, or white flowers in late spring.

 - Black-eyed Susan (Rudbeckia hirta): With its bright yellow petals and dark centers, this native perennial adds a burst of color to gardens throughout the summer.